jtdprogramming/Horiseon-Refactored/README.md

 Goal: Refactor the code to meet accessibility standards.

 Change Log
-- comment added for clarity
+- comments added for refactored code and general clarity
+- title changed
+- replaced div with header element
+- replaced div with nav element
-- id created for #search-engine-optimization to reference.
+- id created for #search-engine-optimization to reference *add alt to imgs
-- header element
+*heading attributes in order